mosip/documentation/docs/MOSIP-Device-Service-Specification.md

 | Capture Response              | Digital ID  | FTM chip key is used                                                                                |
 | Registration Capture Response | Data        | Device key is used                                                                                  |
 | Registration Capture Response | Digital ID  | <ul><li>For L0 device using device key</li><li>For L1 device using FTM chip key</li></ul>           |

+## Android SBI Specification
+This section explains the mechanism for the SBI devices to communicate in the android operating system.

+### Status
+Draft document V 0.9

+### Approach
+Discovery will return the appId of the discovered items.
+User will be given a choice to choose one of the discovered SBI app.
+The selected app responds back to the intent using the default intent callback functionality.

+### Device Discovery
+_Request_: io.sbi.device<br>
+_action_: io.sbi.device<br>
+_data_: no change<br>
+_type_: application/json<br>
+_Request Schema_: No change in the data structure.
+The serialized request data as byte array is set in the intent extras with key as “input”.<br>
+_Response Schema_: No change in the data structure.
+The serialized response data (byte array) is set in the intent extras with key as “response”.

+_callbackId_ should be set to the appId, can not be empty in android.

+### Device Info
+_Request_: appId.Info<br>
+_action_: appId.Info<br>
+_data_: no change<br>
+_type_: application/json<br>
+_Request Schema_: No change in the data structure.
+The serialized request data as a byte array is set in the intent extras with the key as “input”.<br>
+_Response Schema_: No change in the data structure.
+The serialized response data as a byte array is set in the intent extras with the key as “response”.

+_deviceInfo_: _callbackId_ should be set to the appId, can not be empty in android.

+### Capture
+_Request_: appId.Capture<br>
+_action_: appId.Capture<br>
+_data_: no change<br>
+_type_: application/json<br>
+_flag_: FLAG_GRANT_READ_URI_PERMISSION<br>
+_Request Schema_: No change in the data structure.
+The serialized request data as a byte array is set in the intent extras with the key as “input”.<br>
+_Response Schema_: No change in the data structure.
+The response content is set as content URI “content://authority/path/id” in the intent extras as a string with the key as “response”.

+URI must be invalidated right after the read.

+### rCapture
+_Request_: appId.rCapture<br>
+_action_: appId.rCapture<br>
+_data_: no change<br>
+_type_: application/json<br>
+_flag_: FLAG_GRANT_READ_URI_PERMISSION<br>
+_Request Schema_: No change in the data structure.
+The serialized request data as byte array is set in the intent extras with key as “input”.<br>
+_Response Schema_: No change in the data structure.
+The response content is set as content URI “content://authority/path/id” in the intent extras as a string with the key as “response”.

+The content provider should not support insert, update, delete

+### Device Stream
+On receiving rCapture request MDS must show the stream within its UI in the foreground.

+### Security
+Ensure to set the correct authority in the manifest and set the android:exported as “False”

+### Android Tab Specs
+Android 9 and above with hardware-backed key store

 ## Error Codes